Can You Get Sick From Swimming In Cold Water? Here Is What You Should Know

 Hypothermia is a dangerous condition that can occur when the body temperature drops below 95°F (35°C).
 The risk of hypothermia increases significantly in cold water, as even slightly cool temperatures can cause the body to lose heat rapidly.
 Swimming in cold water can therefore be very hazardous and should be avoided if possible.

 The most effective way to reduce the chances of developing hypothermia while swimming is by wearing appropriate clothing and protective gear.
 This might include wetsuits or thickly insulated drysuits, which help to keep swimmers’ bodies warm with an additional layer of insulation against the cold water.
-Additionally, wearing a hooded cap on your head helps protect vital areas such as your ears and neck from becoming chilled by wind chill or cooler temperatures underwater.
-In addition to this, it is also important for swimmers to drink plenty of fluids before entering cold water, as dehydration may increase their risk of developing hypothermia due to reduced blood volume in their bodies.

 Precautions to Take Before Swimming in Cold Water